sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

    \mbox{MS}_w &=& \displaystyle\frac{\mbox{SS}_w }{  \mbox{df}_w } &=& \displaystyle\frac{1.392}{15} &=& 0.093
    \end{array}

-We’re almost done.
-The mean square values can be used to calculate the *F*-value, which is the test statistic that we’re interested in.
+We are almost done.
+The mean square values can be used to calculate the *F*-value, which is the test statistic that we are interested in.
 We do this by dividing the between-groups MS value by the within-groups MS value.\ [#]_

 .. math:: F = \frac{\mbox{MS}_b }{\mbox{MS}_w} = \frac{1.727}{0.093} = 18.611

 Woohooo!
-This is terribly exciting, yes?
+Thit is terribly exciting, yes?
 Now that we have our test statistic, the last step is to find out whether the test itself gives us a significant result.
-As discussed in chapter :doc:`../Ch09/Ch09_HypothesisTesting` back in the “old days” what we’d do is open up a statistics textbook or flick to the back section which would actually have a huge lookup table and we would find the threshold *F*-value corresponding to a particular value of α (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
+As discussed in chapter :doc:`../Ch09/Ch09_HypothesisTesting` back in the “old days” what we would do is open up a statistics textbook or flick to the back section which would actually have a huge lookup table and we would find the threshold *F*-value corresponding to a particular value of α (the null hypothesis rejection region), e.g. 0.05, 0.01 or 0.001, for 2 and 15 degrees of freedom.
 Doing it this way would give us a threshold *F*-value for an α of 0.001 of 11.34.
-As this is less than our calculated *F*-value we say that *p* < 0.001.
+As thit is less than our calculated *F*-value we say that *p* < 0.001.
 But those were the old days, and nowadays fancy stats software calculates the exact *p*-value for you.
 In fact, the exact *p*-value is 0.000086.
-So, unless we’re being *extremely* conservative about our Type I error rate, we’re pretty much guaranteed to reject the null hypothesis.
+So, unless we are being *extremely* conservative about our Type I error rate, we are pretty much guaranteed to reject the null hypothesis.

-At this point, we’re basically done.
-Having completed our calculations, it’s traditional to organise all these numbers into an ANOVA table like the one in :numref:`tab-anovatable`.
+At this point, we are basically done.
+Having completed our calculations, it is traditional to organise all these numbers into an ANOVA table like the one in :numref:`tab-anovatable`.
 For our |clinicaltrial|_ data, the ANOVA table would look like this:\ [#]_